GeoMOER/geoAI/docs/units/_unit04/unit04-00-00_overview.md

 ---

 Besides traditional machine learning methods like Random Forest, Convolutional Neural Networks (CNN) as part of Deep Learning are nowadays a default algorithm for many perceptual tasks like computer vision or speech recognition.
-These CNNs are particularly suitable for such task because (spatial) patterns can be recognized at different hierachy levels.
-According to the properties of CNNs, they can also be adapted for remote sensing.
+These CNNs are particularly suitable for such tasks because (spatial) patterns can be recognized at different hierachy levels.
+According to the properties of CNNs, they can also be adapted for the field of remote sensing.

 <!--more-->